-This embedding is possible because Artix and Orbix are both built using the same framework: IONA's Adaptive Runtime Technology (ART).
+This embedding is possible because Artix (C++ runtime) and Orbix are both built using the same framework: the Adaptive Runtime Technology (ART).
 Using the ART framework, it is possible to run Artix and Orbix in the same process just by loading the appropriate set of plug-ins needed by each product.

-Embedded Router Scenario page 60 Embedding a Router in the CORBA Server page 62
+Embedded Router Scenario page 80 Embedding a Router in the CORBA Server page 82